 I find it fascinating that there are companies out there large enough, and with specific enough use cases, to justify creating custom hardware to solve their problems.
 Facebook's recently confirmed that they're working on chips dedicated to analyzing live video, to allow them to respond more quickly to unacceptable or inappropriate content (such as suicide Continue reading →

 I’m rob.
 I spend my time exploring the world, playing board games with my family, solving complex technical problems, and learning new things.
-Sometimes i write about them here, or code them on GitHub.
+At work, I lead a team of solution architects designing and building complex realtime trading systems.
+Sometimes i write about things here, or code them on GitHub.
 I believe a few things that guide what I do and how I do it: